dumptruckman/webcrawler/README.md

 `gradlew clean build jar`

 from a command line.
 This will create `webcrawler.jar` in the project root directory.

+### Testing
+The unit and acceptance test suite are run along with the normal build process.
+However, if you wish to run this separately, simply run:

+`gradlew clean test`

 ## Usage
 The Web Crawler requires the following three command line arguments.